ilkoch008/OpenMP_tasks/task3/README.md

 ```
 a [i] = (a [i-2] * a [i-1] * a [i]) / 3.0
 ```
+This allowed to make the data dependence one-sided.

 ![](https://github.com/ilkoch008/OpenMP_tasks/blob/master/task3/steps.png?raw=true)

 The steps shown in green are performed at the beginning of the execution (that is synchronized),